lee-naish/Pawns/README.md

 is laptop running Ubuntu.
 I've not ported it elsewhere but after doing several years worth of upgrades it still built with no problems so the Ubuntu build seems to be on solid foundations.
-If you can't get it to work on your chosen platform I'll gladly return your money but I can't return your time:(
+If you can't get it to work on your chosen platform I will gladly return your money but not return your time:(
 It needs